 Today is May 15 and the Navigate the Chaos question to consider is “how far would you go to save a life?”
-There is no doubt today’s strategy to navigate the chaos and practice the art of living well is extreme.
+There is no doubt today’s strategy to navigate the chaos is extreme.
 The strategy of saving a life may never come along in your life time.
 That is true for most people.
-But there are examples of people who have navigated the chaos of life and practiced the art of living well by risking their life for someone else.
+But there are examples of people who leveraged their mind, body, and spirit to risk their life for someone else.
 Today’s reflection recognizes Shavarsh Karapetyan and Cameron Lyle, two outstanding individuals who risked their life to save others and in so doing provide us with something to think about regarding today’s question.

 For today’s reflection, here are some questions to consider related to both stories.